 In addition to the white ingredients, there’s quite a bit of green from the poblanos, lime, and cilantro, so some might consider this a green chicken chili with white beans.

-We serve our white chicken chili in bowls with loads of toppings, including fresh cilantro, sour cream, green onion, white cheddar cheese, and sliced jalapenos.
+We serve our white chicken chili in bowls with loads of toppings, including fresh cilantro, sour cream, green onion, white cheddar cheese, sliced jalapenos, and guacamole.

 This chili is also incredible when served nacho-style with cheddar cheese over tortilla chips and an ice-cold cucumber jalapeno margarita!